Scott-Huston/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.

+cpu.py -- Defines the cpu object, has fns for reading, writing, and running (including doing the functions of opcodes)

+ls8.py -- Creates abd rybs run the cpu instance

+asm.py -- Has OPCODES, and converts something with machine code

 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.